HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 Two other vertical modules, related within each other, are the **scientific domains** and the **subject areas**, 4th and 5th respectively.
 Both are controlled vocabularies including scientific domains and fields used in different requirements by the core ontology.

-The sixth vertical module, **universities**, includes the full list of universities from Spain as well as a limited sample of university subdivisions (centres, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque country universities.
+The sixth vertical module, **universities**, includes the full list of universities from Spain as well as a limited sample of university subdivisions (centers, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque country universities.

 Finally, the 7th, 8th and 9th files corresponds to **human resources** belonging to the university systems of Spain, Portugal and the United Kingdom.